095056/Luis/How-to-mirror-the-official-repositories.md

 aptly publish snapshot termux-x11-$DATE
 ```

-To later update your mirror, repeat all the steaps except `aptly mirror create`.
+To later update your mirror, repeat all the steps except `aptly mirror create`.